NVIDIA/NeMo/README.md

 ### Get Started with NeMo 2.0

 - For more information about NeMo 2.0, see the [NeMo Framework User Guide](https://docs.nvidia.com/nemo-framework/user-guide/latest/nemo-2.0/index.html).
-- For an in-depth exploration of the main features of NeMo 2.0, see the [Design Guide](https://docs.nvidia.com/nemo-framework/user-guide/latest/nemo-2.0/design/index.html#nemo-2-design).
+- For an in-depth exploration of the main features of NeMo 2.0, see the [Feature Guide](https://docs.nvidia.com/nemo-framework/user-guide/latest/nemo-2.0/features/index.html#nemo-2-design).
 - To transition from NeMo 1.0 to 2.0, see the [Migration Guide](https://docs.nvidia.com/nemo-framework/user-guide/latest/nemo-2.0/migration/index) for step-by-step instructions.

 ## LLMs and MMs Training, Alignment, and Customization